Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

-In our view this critique is implicitly assuming a formalism which appears to break the symmetry of the action - as seen when setting the momenta on the mass shell $p^2=m^2$ in the analysis of \cite{Quiros}; this means a mass term is present in the action, or we already explained that in the broken phase the theory becomes metric, hence the formalism and critique cannot apply.
-While in the (non-metric) symmetric phase i.e. without masses present, it is hard to explain how this experiment could actually be physically realised: comparing a gauge theory (of scale invariance in our case) to experiment first requires a ``gauge fixing'' of the symmetry! from the equations of motion of the Weyl field \cite{SMW} and for the Stueckelberg field ($\phi$), such gauge fixing follows, as we saw, a dynamical fixing of the vev of $\phi$, which in turn breaks this symmetry; so we are back to the (metric) broken phase.
-This line of reasoning seems to imply that the second clock effect is not there.
+More generally, in the symmetric phase of the theory i.e. without masses or other dimensionful couplings present in the action, it is difficult to explain how the above experiment could actually be physically realised.
+Indeed, if there is no mass scale in the theory, one cannot define a clock rate in that theory!
+So the critique cannot apply.
+Secondly, comparing a gauge theory (of scale invariance in our case) to the experiment first requires a ``gauge fixing'' of this symmetry.
+From the equations of motion of the Weyl field \cite{SMW} and Weyl current conservation $\nabla_\mu J^\mu=0$ \cite{Ghilen1,SMW}, the gauge fixing condition ($\nabla_\mu \w^\mu\!=\!0$) follows after $\phi$ acquires a non-zero vev, which in turn breaks this symmetry.
+Hence we are back to the broken phase of the theory which is {\it metric}, $\omega_\mu$ is massive, decouples and the original critique of Einstein cannot apply!
+This line of reasoning implies that in Weyl's original theory the second clock effect is not there or, more exactly, it is suppressed by a (large) mass $m_\w$ as first shown for this theory in \cite{Ghilen1}.
+Hence, our results are not affected by this critique.

-In any case, our results are not affected by the above discussion: as reviewed earlier, we know that the gauged scale symmetry is broken, both in the Weyl quadratic gravity and in the Palatini case.
+To summarise, we know that the gauged scale symmetry is broken, both in the Weyl quadratic gravity and in the Palatini case.
 When this symmetry is broken, the massive $\w_\mu$ decouples (at some high scale) from the Lagrangian and its underlying geometry: the connection becomes Levi-Civita and the theory is then metric; any non-metricity effects and implications mentioned above (if present) are then suppressed by $m_\w$.
 As long as $m_\w$ is large enough, such effect can be ignored.
-As mentioned, the current lower bound on non-metricity is low (TeV) \cite{Latorre}.
+As mentioned, the current lower bound on non-metricity ($m_\omega$) derived from its effect on $e^+ \, e^- \ra e^+ \,e^-$ scattering, is actually very low, 1 TeV \cite{Latorre}!

+Finally, we would like to comment on the different vectorial non-metricity of Weyl versus the Palatini case, compare eq.(\ref{wg}) to (\ref{pg}).
+This has implications for the parallel transport of the vectors.
+As shown in Appendix~B, in Weyl geometry the ratio of the norms of two vectors $u^\mu, t^\mu$ of equal, non-zero, arbitrary Weyl charge is invariant under their parallel transport along the same curve \bea d\,\frac{\vert u\vert^2}{\vert t\vert^2}=0. \eea So the {\it relative} length is invariant and this is consistent with physics being independent of the units of length.
+Actually, in theories based on (non-metric) Weyl geometry even the norm itself of a vector $u^\mu$ is invariant under a parallel transport on any curve, if its tangent space version $u^a\!=\!e^a_\mu \, u^\mu$ is invariant (has zero charge), see eq.(\ref{norm}) in Appendix~B; this result applies even though the theory has non-metricity $\tilde\nabla_\mu g_{\alpha\beta}\not=0$.